mtlynch/mtlynch.io/content/posts/digitizing/index.md

 * Make a montage!
   * Slow show is great.
 I discovered this by mistake.
   * Montages are all about the music.
 "Slow Show" by whoever is amazing for montages and nobody knows.

+## Doing this yourself

+I didn't generalize it too much, because I imagine that everyone will have their own preferences for exactly how to digitize their data, but you can see an end-to-end example of how I digitized a tape of found footage in the public domain using the same method as I digitized my home videos.

 ## Source code